 My favorite egg substitute (for effectiveness and ease) is a “chia egg.”
 For each egg, mix 1 tablespoon ground white chia seeds with 1 tablespoon lukewarm water, and allow it to sit until it gels.

+If you can't have cornstarch, just use arrowroot in its place.
 If you are using Cup4Cup flour blend as your all purpose gluten free flour, just replace the cornstarch with that much more flour, gram for gram.
+Cup4Cup has an abundance of cornstarch, and you shouldn't use more of it if you can avoid it.

 Yes!
 Although it's best to use a stand mixer or handheld mixer to beat the batter well, you can still achieve a similar result by whisking as vigorously as possible by hand.
 You'll know that the mixture is beaten enough when it begins to lighten in color.

-Baking brownies in a rectangular 9-inch x 13-inch baking pan, the bottom center tends to burn before the rest of the batter is cooked through.
+Yes, but you should divide the batter, as doubled, and bake it in 2 square pans.
+If you try to bake brownies that are this thick in a 9-inch x 13-inch pan, the center may burn before the brownie batter bakes all the way to the edges.
 Place both baking pans in the oven at the same time, and rotate them about halfway through baking.

 No. There isn't much baking soda in this recipe, and it's there to help neutralize some acid in the unsweetened cocoa powder.
 Baking powder is a mixture of baking soda, cream of tartar, and a starch.

 These brownies will stay fresh at room temperature uncovered for hours, wrapped tightly for about 2 days, and in the refrigerator for about a week.
-For longer storage, wrap tightly in freezer-safe wrap, and freeze.
+For longer storage, wrap tightly in freezer-safe wrap, and freeze for up to 2 months.
+You can warm up the brownies for a few seconds in the microwave if they've been frozen.

-I prefer to line the pan with aluminum foil that's either nonstick foil, or sprayed with nonstick cooking oil.
+I prefer to line the pan with nonstick aluminum foil, or regular foil sprayed with nonstick cooking oil.
 Press the foil into the corners and secure it on the edges, so nothing moves during baking.
+Parchment paper is also an effective pan liner, but it tends to shift as you spread the batter into an even layer in the pan.

-Chewy Gluten Free Brownies
+Gluten Free Brownie Recipe

 Ingredients